 Asia region funds passport

-Once it is implemented, a funds passport will allow a managed fund based in one jurisdiction to be offered more easily to investors in other participating jurisdictions.
-A similar passport initiative in Europe, known as Undertakings for Collective Investment in Transferable Securities or ‘UCITS’, has been successful.
+The Asia region funds passport allows a managed fund based in one country to be offered more easily to investors in other participating countries.